-If you have a good idea for a THE Port hackathon topic that combines humanitarian needs with state-of-the-art technology contact us till 15th June 2015.
+If you have a good idea for a topic for THE Port hackathons at CERN and Campus Biotech that combines humanitarian or health needs with state-of-the-art technology contact us till 15th June 2015.

 Besides several already existing topic ideas for the 2015 THE Port edition, we are looking for your input.
 Where do you see a humanity need or opportunity to help society with technology?

 In the 2015 edition we will have two parallel locations with a slightly different focus on topics.
 At Campus Biotech we will look into health and purely software related topics, whereas at CERN we will concentrate on topics which give an opportunity for hardware developments.

 Don’t hesitate to contact us already if your idea is just at the beginning.
 Most of last year topics started with quite different ideas and evolved together with experts from the humanitarian field into their final shape.